Minimum Wage for Liquor Servers Factsheet

 liquor as a regular part of your job duties.

 Q: I work the breakfast shift at a restaurant which has a liquor licence, but I do not actually serve liquor during my shift.
 Does the wage rate for liquor servers apply?

 A: No. As you do not serve liquor as part of your employment duties the regular minimum wage rate would apply to you.

-A: If there is bar seating where you are serving liquor directly to customers then you would be considered to be a liquor server and the new rate would apply to you.
-If you only mix or pour liquor that is then delivered to customers by a server then the regular minimum wage rate would apply to you.
+A: If there is bar seating where you are serving liquor directly to customers then you are considered to be a liquor server and the liquor server rate applies to you.
+If you only mix or pour liquor that is then delivered to customers by a server, the regular minimum wage rate applies to you.

-Q. I work as a server on rotating shifts such that sometimes I work during the morning, but also work the lunch and dinner hours.
-While I generally never serve liquor on the morning shift my duties do involve serving liquor when I work the lunch and dinner periods.
-Does my wage rate change depending on what shift I’m working?
+Q: I work as a server on rotating shifts, so sometimes I work during the morning, but I also work the lunch and dinner hours.
+While I generally never serve liquor on the morning shift I do serve liquor when I work the lunch and dinner shifts.
+Dows my wage rate change depending on what shift I’m working?

-A. Part of your regular employment duties includes serving liquor, even though you do not do so every shift; therefore the liquor server wage rate would apply to you.
+A: If part of your regular employment duties includes serving liquor, even though you do not do so every shift, the liquor server wage rate applies to you.
 The liquor server wage rate applies to your whole employment relationship and does not change from shift to shift.

-Q: Are employees who sell liquor to customers in cold beer and wine stores or private liquor stores covered by the liquor server wage rate?
+Q: Are employers who sell liquor to customers in cold beer and wine stores or private liquor stores covered by the liquor server wage rate?